miharothl/lab-cs-data-structures-and-alghoritms/p2-show-me-the-data-structures/explanation.md

 ## Problem 6: Union and Intersection

-To solve Union the linked lists, I used Map to find the frequency of the elements.
-I needed to loop through the lined list O(n) and set itmes in the Map O(1).
+To solve Union of the two Linked Lists, I used Map to find the frequency of the elements in both lists.
+I needed to loop through the linked list
+O(n) and set items to the Map O(1).
+To populate the Union Linked List I implemented the `insert` method which inserts elements at constant time.

-To solve the Intersection involved one additional step.
+Solving the Intersection involved one additional step.
 I needed to transform each linked list into a Set by using Map.
 After that
 I was able to calculate the Intersection by using another Map as a frequency counter.

-The overall time complexity of the implemented algorithm is O(n).
+The overall time and space complexity of the implemented algorithm is O(n).